prmr/SoftwareDesign/modules/Module-06.md

 ## Reading

-* Textbook 5.3, 8.1, 8.4;
 * The [JavaFX Tutorial](http://docs.oracle.com/javafx/2/get_started/hello_world.htm)
 * Solitaire v0.3 The [DeckView](https://github.com/prmr/Solitaire/blob/v0.3/src/ca/mcgill/cs/stg/solitaire/gui/DeckView.java) class as an example of a GUI observer.

 ## Exercises

-Exercises prefixed with **(+)** are optional, more challenging questions aimed to provide you with additional design and programming experience.
-Exercises prefixed with **(P)** (for "project") will incrementally guide you towards the ultimate completion of a complete Solitaire application.
+Exercises prefixed with :star: are optional, more challenging questions aimed to provide you with additional design and programming experience.
+Exercises prefixed with :spades: will incrementally guide you towards the ultimate completion of a complete Solitaire application.

-0. Extend the code of [LuckyNumber](artifacts/module-06/module6/LuckyNumber.java) to include a Roman Numerals panel.
+1..
+Extend the code of [LuckyNumber](artifacts/module-06/module6/LuckyNumber.java) to include a Roman Numerals panel.
-0. Write a JavaFX application with a button and a label, which writes the current date and time in the label every time the button is pressed.
+2. Write a JavaFX application with a button and a label, which writes the current date and time in the label every time the button is pressed.
 You can obtain the current date and time with the following API call `new Date().toString();`
-0. Write the code that implements a skeleton application that corresponds to the Observer Design Case Study.
+3. Write the code that implements a skeleton application that corresponds to the Observer Design Case Study.
 Write a driver program that adds and removes item to make sure everything works as expected.
 Experiment with different design variants.

 ---